 New Delta Dispatches Blog

-Happy New Year!
-Don't forget to check out our new Delta Dispatches blog, www.deltadispatches.org, where we will be posting the same informative stories you're used to seeing in the Delta Dispatches e-newsletter, plus additional media and stories.
-Check it out, subscribe to updates, and visit often to stay informed about our work to restore coastal Louisiana!
+We have recently launched a new Delta Dispatches blog, www.deltadispatches.org, where we will be posting the same informative stories you're used to seeing in the Delta Dispatches e-newsletter.
+The blog will include additional media resources such as: videos, photos, current events, news updates and more.
+Be sure to check it out, subscribe to updates, and visit often to stay informed about our work to restore coastal Louisiana.
+Let us know what you think!